patrickbwarren/qgis3-survex-import/README.md

 * clone or download this repository and copy the `SurvexImport` directory into the QGIS3 python plugins directory...;

-* run QGIS and enable the plugin by going to 'Plugins &rarr; Manage and Install Plugins...' and make sure the box next to 'Import .3d file' is checked.
+* run QGIS3 and enable the plugin by going to 'Plugins &rarr; Manage and Install Plugins...' and make sure the box next to 'Import .3d file' is checked.